jueyang/jueyang.github.io/_posts/posts/2015-10-26-the-train-explains.md

 [The average MTA ridership](http://web.mta.info/nyct/facts/ridership/) on a weekday is 5,597,551, as of 2014.
 That is five point five million imaginations, amongst which you are one.

-> The wave of souls rushes toward you as the door opens.
-You brush past a smiling couple who choose to inhabit the seat where you once did.
-The train leaves.
+> The train leaves.
 Meeting a set of firm eyes, his cello wrapped in a black casing like a whale out of water, you ask the musician if he needs any help.
 "No. But thank you."
 A determined independence, and he goes up the stairs, carrying the weight of his passion.

 The passing moments are framed with white borders -- one new image every day.
 They say, the universe is born out of a singularity.